risu729/MCBE-surface-replacer-generator/README.md

 4. Write all block names you would like to replace.<br>
 Each block name must be separated by ",".<br>
 You may, but don't need to write a block metadata value.<br>
-If you don’t write it, all metadata of the block name are replaced.<br>
+If you set it -1, or don’t write it, all metadata blocks of the block name are replaced.<br>
 The block metadata value must be an integer between -1 and 15.<br>
 ```dirt, grass, bedrock, air, wool, concrete 0, concrete 15```<br>
 <br>